imanghafoori1/laravel-terminator/README.md

 We highly encourage you to take a look at the simple source code of the package to find out what's going on there.
 It is only a few lines of code.

-#### ❗️ Security

-If you discover any security related issues, please email :e-mail: imanghafoori1@gmail.com instead of using the issue tracker.

-#### ⭐️ Your Stars Make Us Do More ⭐️

-As always if you found this package useful and you want to encourage us to maintain and work on it, Please press the star button to declare your willing.

 ### More from the author: